Products

 Now a stunning and emotional film, The Quiet Girl ( part Irish / Eng with subtitles)

-Four Shots in the night, by Henry Hemming ( hardback March 2024)
+Four Shots in the night, by Henry Hemming ( paperback March 2025)

 HOW THE DEATH OF A SPY IN THE IRA LED TO ONE OF THE BIGGEST MURDER INVESTIGATIONS IN BRITISH HISTORY.